open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 _Note:_
 If you get the error message that includes the line, `The program 'python' can be found in the following packages:`, then Python2 is not installed.
 To fix this you need to install the python package along with pip.

+Enter the command:

-Enter the command, `> sudo apt-get install python`.
-That should install python but you also need to install the package manager called pip, by typing `> sudo apt-get install python-pip`.
+`> sudo apt-get install python`

+That should install python but you also need to install the package manager called pip, by typing:

+`> sudo apt-get install python-pip`

 Pip allows you to install the needed setuptools dependency for Couchapp but it also lets you install many more useful Python packages.

+_Note:_
 If you get an error message, `ImportError: No module named setuptools`, then we need to install  [setuptools](https://pypi.python.org/pypi/setuptools) first.
-This is a [common issue](https://www.google.com/search?num=100&q=ImportError:+No+module+named+setuptools), but easily solved.
+This is a [common issue](https://www.google.com/search?num=100&q=ImportError:+No+module+named+setuptools), but is easily solved.

 The following command should take care of this: